 How to Make Poppy Seed Chicken

-This casserole is really easy to make.
-The recipe uses a whole Rotisserie chicken and, to me, adds something extra nice to the flavor.
-But you can use 4 large chicken breasts instead.
-That’s what I used for years until I discovered Rotisserie chicken.
+Note: The recipe uses a whole Rotisserie chicken and, to me, it adds an extra nice flavor to the casserole.
+But you can use 3-4 large chicken breasts instead.
 Just cook the chicken breasts then shred or chop them.

 Such a golden, buttery, crispy topping!